 Singapore’s EV market has entered a golden phase

 There are now more brands and types of EVs to choose from, and brands such as BYD are aggressively marketing their products.
-More EV chargers have reduced range anxiety while rebates from EVAAI and EVES (which currently end on 31 December 2024) may make buying an EV now easier.
+The greater number of public EV chargers has reduced range anxiety while rebates from EVAAI and EVES (which currently end on 31 December 2024) may make buying an EV now highly attractive.

 Feature image: Goran Horvat @ Pixabay